 Diablo Trails Challenge

-Diablo Trails Challenge has a run for everyone from those hitting the trail for the first time to experienced ultra-runners with a 5k, 10k, Half Marathon and 50K.
+Diablo Trails Challenge has a run for everyone from those hitting the trail for the first time to experienced ultra-runners with a 5k, 10k, and Half Marathon.
 Hosted by Brazen Racing, this fundraising run for Save Mount Diablo showcases just a fraction of the Diablo wildernesses’ beauty and helps Save Mount Diablo to preserve, defend and restore more land for you, wildlife and future generations to enjoy.

 Thanks to all participants, volunteers, Park Rangers, HAM radio volunteers, Contra Costa Sheriff's Search and Rescue Teams and sponsors for making this run possible.
 The hills are usually luscious green showing off the Diablo area and the lands Save Mount Diablo is helping to preserve.

 “What makes this a unique trail event are the Search and Rescue volunteers, on-course radio communications and timing chips.
 Also, it benefits Save Mount Diablo, enabling people to safely explore new, unfamiliar terrain (including new trails, and new off-road courses for people who've only run roads in the past).
 It's much more of an adventure than any road run you'll do!” – Dave, Danville